-The Work Study Program (WSP) is a financial aid program funded by the University.
-Through this program you can earn extra money and gain valuable job experience while you are in school.
+The Work Study program is a financial aid program funded by Carleton University.
+Through this program, you can earn extra money through valuable work experience while in school.
 If you do not have sufficient student loan funds to pay all your education-related costs, you may be eligible to participate in Work Study.
-The Work Study Program can help you reach your goals by providing extra income.
-But remember, while you are in school, your first priority is your school work.
-The job must not interfere with your studies.

 Work study applicants must meet the following criteria: